roycan/NetworkHealthMonitor/README.md

 sudo systemctl enable network-monitor sudo systemctl start network-monitor
 ```

-**Note:** Adjust the WorkingDirectory path to match the location where you cloned the repository.
-If you cloned it to a different location or using a different user, modify the path accordingly.

 ## Firewall Configuration
 Configure the firewall to allow access to the dashboard: